enkodellc/blazorboilerplate/README.md

     - For steps 2 & 3 the utility [win-acme](https://github.com/win-acme/win-acme) installs the
 certificate on your server, performs renewal and configure your IIS Website Bindings to have https binding with the SSL certificate set and Port 443 for default.

 3. Configure your IIS Website Bindings to have https binding with the SSL certificate set and Port 443 for default.
+Enable WebSockets for SignalR.
 4. Configure / create appsettings.production.config.
 Set Connection String.
 If you are using Sql Server then make sure your connection string contains **MultipleActiveResultSets=true**, Set Thumbprint / SSL.
 Thumbprint example:  **143fbd7bc36e78b1bcf9a53c13336eaebe33353a**
 5. Login with either the user **[user | user123]** or admin **[admin | admin123]** default accounts.